ngosar/publications-dash/README.md

 convey productivity and achievements for center activities

 ### Objective:
-create a dashboard that impact of program
+create a dashboard that conveys impact of program

 ### Dashboard Elements:
 How many publications are linked to center?
 How many in compliance?